cloudflare/cloudflare-docs/content/waf/_index.md

 Define rate limits for incoming requests matching an expression, and the action to take when those rate limits are reached.
 {{</feature>}}

-{{<feature header="Managed Rulesets" href="/waf/managed-rulesets/">}}
+{{<feature header="Managed rules" href="/waf/managed-rules/">}}
-Enable the pre-configured WAF Managed Rulesets to get immediate protection.
+Enable the pre-configured managed rulesets to get immediate protection.
 These rulesets are [regularly updated](/waf/change-log/), offering advanced zero-day vulnerability protections, and you can adjust their behavior.
 {{</feature>}}

 {{<feature header="Exposed credential checks" href="/waf/exposed-credentials-check/">}}